Stephens & Co. Reiterates Roku Inc - (ROKU) Overweight Recommendation

 What are Other Shareholders Doing?

-Nikko Asset Management Americas holds 7,512K shares representing 5.36% ownership of the company.
-In it's prior filing, the firm reported owning 7,069K shares, representing an increase of 5.89%.
-The firm decreased its portfolio allocation in ROKU by 14.18% over the last quarter.
+Nikko Asset Management Americas holds 7,239K shares representing 5.14% ownership of the company.
+In it's prior filing, the firm reported owning 7,512K shares, representing a decrease of 3.77%.
+The firm increased its portfolio allocation in ROKU by 22.77% over the last quarter.

 Roku Background Information